E46 and E36 back in stock in limited quantities for the Summer!

 The Rogue Engineering RACEBRACE was designed as an alternative offering to the BMW Motorsport factory strut tower brace, which is no longer available.
 This item was standard equipment on the 1995 BMW M3 GT (350 produced, for Europe only) as well as the 1995 BMW M3 Lightweight (US market).
 This well engineered brace utilized cast aluminum end plates and a adjustable steel center bar.
-Frequently sold for more than $500 when available, these rare parts easily fetch $600-$700 on the used market.
-Unfortunately, this bar did not fit ASC+T vehicles.
+These rare parts easily fetch over $1000 on the used market.
+Unfortunately, this bar did not fit ASC+T vehicles

 The Rogue Engineering RACEBRACE also makes a great replacement for the factory E46 M3 strut brace.
 These factory strut braces were included on 2002-2006 model year E46 M3s (2001 models did not get it from the factory).
 Although rare, we have seen the factory cast aluminum mounting plates crack or worse, break.
 While most are covered under factory warranty, the dealer is usually very quick to deny any warranty because of modifications done to the vehicle (too low, springs too stiff, or a louder muffler was the cause of the crack).
 While fantastic in concept, the cast strut tower plates are obviously not strong enough to handle the stresses which are being exerted onto the towers from the suspension.
 The RACEBRACE's solid steel plates offer enough strength to handle these stresses.